Go-go: 1980s

 The Junk Yard Band started out in 1980 as a group of kids (as young as nine) from the Barry Farm, Washington, D.C., projects.
 Unable to afford instruments for their band, they fashioned drums out of empty buckets and traffic cones, tin cans substituted for timbales, and, in place of a brass section, they used plastic toy horns.
 Adding real instruments to their gear a little at a time, by 1985 they had joined the ranks of D.C.'s finest; they were scooped up by Def Jam, who released a Rick Rubin-produced single "The Word" in 1986.
 Not much happened with that record—at first.
 However, within a year or two of its release, the flipside, "Sardines", became (and remains to this day) the group's signature song.
 It was even performed in the 1988 film Tougher Than Leather.

 Rare Essence signed with Mercury/PolyGram Records but for one single for the label—"Flipside," released in 1986—was unremarkable.

 E.U. got its big break in 1986 when it was booked to play a party celebrating the release of Spike Lee's debut film, She's Gotta Have It.
 Lee liked what he heard, and tapped the band to perform a song in his next movie, School Daze.
-"Da Butt" (written for the film by Marcus Miller and E.U. keyboardist, Kent Wood) made it to number one on Billboard's R&B chart (#35 Pop) and scored the band a Grammy nomination (they lost to "Love Overboard" by Gladys Knight & the Pips).
+"Da Butt" (written for the film by Marcus Miller and E.U. keyboardist, Kent Wood) made it to number one on Billboard's R&B chart (No. 35 Pop) and scored the band a Grammy nomination (they lost to "Love Overboard" by Gladys Knight & the Pips).
 Hoping to build on their success, in 1989 they released Livin' Large on Virgin Records.
 Two singles from the album ("Buck Wild" and "Taste of Your Love") made respectable showings on Billboard's R&B/Hip-Hop singles chart but they failed to repeat the success of "Da Butt."
-(The album peaked at #22 on the R&B/Hip-Hop chart and #158 on the Top 200.)
+(The album peaked at No. 22 on the R&B/Hip-Hop chart and No. 158 on the Top 200.)
 A second Virgin release, Cold Kickin' It, came out the following year but failed to make much of an impression on the national charts.
 Experience Unlimited had a resurgence in the mid-1990s by partnering with the jazz and gospel singer Maiesha Rashad, performing under the name "Maiesha and the Hip Huggers".
 Maiesha and the Hip Huggers have headlined events and concert venues such as B.B.
 King's Blues Club and Grill, DAR Constitution Hall, Black Family Reunion and D.C.'s Stone Soul Picnic and Unifest.
 In 1988, R&B singer Jesse James and Fay Marshall released soul singles(T.T.E.D.
 Records).